Schatzie has bachelor's degrees in animal science and English and a master's in education.

 With this goal in mind, Leonarda used her charm and influence to her advantage.
-She worked in a small store in their home town of Correggio and was well-liked and respected by the locals.
-A poetess and fortune teller, many sought her advice and came to her with their troubles.
+She worked in a small store in their hometown of Correggio and was well-liked and respected by the locals.
+She was a poetess and fortune teller, and many sought her advice and came to her with their troubles.
 For her, it was almost too simple.
 She had virtually the entire village to choose from, but who would have the misfortune of dying first, before the others?

 Leonarda was smart about her intended targets.
 All were older women who lived on their own and were, therefore, less likely to be missed.
 All dreamed of a more exciting and fulfilling life elsewhere outside of Correggio.
 To Leonarda, this made them perfect.
 The first unsuspecting victim she selected was a spinster named Faustina Setti.

-Without an immediate family, Leonarda believed Faustina could disappear with few people thinking to check on her.
+Since she had no immediate family, Leonarda believed Faustina could disappear with few people thinking to check on her.
 In other words, she could easily get away with her murder without many questions.
 Leonarda tricked Faustina by saying that she had found her the perfect future husband.
-However, this man wasn’t in their home town but in the large city of Pola.
+However, this man wasn’t in their hometown but in the large city of Pola.
 Further, she convinced Faustina not to tell anyone.
-Instead, Faustina wrote letters explaining she had left to send once she had arrived in Pola.
+Instead, Faustina wrote letters explaining she had left, which she would send once she had arrived in Pola.